mvleest-code/UL-JoplinNoteSearch/README.md

 ./scripts/package.sh
 ```

-The script creates `dist/joplin-note-search.zip`, ready to attach to a GitHub release if you prefer manual distribution; Ulauncher can also install directly from the repository URL.
+The script creates `dist/joplin-note-search.zip`, ready to attach to a GitHub release if you prefer manual distribution; uLauncher can also install directly from the repository URL.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.